New COVID-19 guidelines come into effect today: What is allowed, what is not

 International air travel of passengers, as permitted by MHA.

-Cinema halls and theatres, with upto 50 percent capacity.
+Cinema halls and theatres, with up to 50 percent capacity.

 Swimming pools, only for training of sports persons.